ShauryaMalh/redfin-rent-estimator/README.md

 -Improve scraping resilience against Redfin DOM changes -Add visualization charts in popup (ROI over time, rent vs cost)

+🔑 **API Key Note**
+Store your RentCast API key securely using `chrome.storage.sync`.
+In a future update, an Options Page will allow users to input and manage their key.

 ---

 ## 📜 License: